 Hailing from Elizabethton, Tenn., Witten is known nearly as well for his extensive charity work off the field as for his accomplishments on the gridiron.
 Jason and his wife Michelle, who is an emergency room nurse at Parkland Hospital in Dallas, started Jason Witten's SCORE Foundation in 2007, and it has rapidly become one of the largest and most impactful foundations among NFL players.
-His foundation's work against domestic violence and to promote education in Texas and Tennessee made him a finalist for the NFL's Walter Payton Man of the Year Award in 2007 and won him the award in 2012.
+His foundation's work against domestic violence and to promote education and youth health in Texas and Tennessee made him a finalist for the NFL's Walter Payton Man of the Year Award in 2007 and won him the award in 2012.
 He became the first player in NFL history to win the honor and the Bart Starr Award in the same season that year.
 Witten also was named the Home Depot Neighborhood MVP in 2008 and the Pro Football Weekly Humanitarian of the Year award in 2010.

 After a stellar career as a linebacker and tight end at Elizabethton High School, in which he was a consensus High School All-American selection and the USA Today Tennessee Player of the Year as a senior, Witten played his college ball at the University of Tennessee.